musserdn/challenges/README.md

   ## [Tests](#tests)
   Use one of the following options, depending on project:
   - Run `node index.js` and validate that is outputs a README.md file; or
-  - Run `npm run start` and validate dist files output and program runs.
+  - Run `npm run start` and validate dist files output and program runs; or
+  - Run `npm run install` and validate installation of files with run `npm run start:dev` to start server and client.

   ## [Questions](#questions)
   If you have any questions, please feel free to reach out to me at [musserdn@gmail.com](mailto:musserdn@gmail.com) or visit my [GitHub Profile](https://github.com/musserdn/).